 Every summer dress on our shopping list RN

-8. Thou shall not shave or bathe
+8. Do not shave or bathe post-tan

 Another important reason to shave pre-tan is because if you do it afterwards instead, you're at risk of shaving away your tan as the blades tend to pick up any dead skin cells as well as hair.